Robert Constable: Family

-Born at Flamborough in Yorkshire, Robert Constable was the eldest son of Sir Marmaduke Constable (1456/7 – 20 November 1518) and his second wife, Joyce Stafford.
+Born in Flamborough, Yorkshire, Robert Constable was the eldest son of Sir Marmaduke Constable (1456/7 – 20 November 1518) and his second wife, Joyce Stafford.
 His paternal grandparents were Sir Robert Constable of Flamborough, Yorkshire, and Agnes Wentworth, daughter of Sir Roger Wentworth, esquire, of Nettlestead, Suffolk, and Margery le Despencer.
 Constable's maternal uncle, Sir Humphrey Stafford (c.
 1426/7 – 8 July 1486), was executed at Tyburn for his part in an insurrection against King Henry VII.

 Early life

 In his youth Constable carried off a ward of Chancery, and tried to marry her to one of his retainers.

 In the reign of Henry VII, he was of signal service to the crown upon the Cornish Rebellion led by Lord Audley, who marched on London and was defeated at the battle of Blackheath in 1497.
 Constable was one of the knights bannerets that were created at Blackheath by Henry VII after his victory on 17 June 1497.

-In the following reign, he was also at Flodden.
+In the following reign, he was also at the battle of Flodden in 1513, and he attended the Field of the Cloth of Gold in 1520.

+In about 1526 Robert Constable of Flamborough visited Yedingham Priory where one of the nuns, Elizabeth Lutton was having a child.
+After she was taken back into the community Constable encouraged Thomas Scaseby to elope with Elizabeth Lutton in 1531.
+Scaseby may have been the father of the child and he married Lutton.
+Constable's motives for getting involved was that Elizabeth was a potential heiress and the marriage was to Constable's advantage in his own territorial disputes.